AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/enable-custom-quarters-projects.md

    ![](assets/custom-quarters-nwe.png)

-1. (Optional) Click **Add Custom Quarter** to add additional custom quarters to the system.
+1. (Optional) Click **[!UICONTROL Add Custom Quarter]** to add additional custom quarters to the system.
 1. (Optional) Create a reporting element that refers to the fiscal quarters.

-   **Example:** Create a filter for a project list and include the Planned Completion Date of a project referencing the custom quarters.
+   **Example:** Create a filter for a [!UICONTROL project] list and include the Planned Completion Date of a project referencing the custom quarters.

    ![](assets/example-of-project-filter-with-custom-quarters.png)